kpollich/tusky/README.md

-# The Church of Memes Cross Poster

-Listens to a public [Mastodon](https://mastodon.social/about) feed and cross posts new toots to a Slack channel as configured by an incoming webhook integration.

-Expects the following environment variables in a `.env` file
+# tusky

+A Dockerized Node service for pushing new toots from a [Mastodon](https://api.slack.com/incoming-webhooks) instance to a Slack channel.

+## Running tusky

+### What you'll need

+* A Mastodon URL and access token
+* A Slack "incoming webhook" endpoint
+* Docker (Or Node 6+ and Yarn if running natively)

+Create a `.env` file in your `tusky` directory that defines the following environment variables:

 ```bash
 ACCESS_TOKEN=mastodon-access-token